gleam-lang/website/book-src/tour/modules.md

 There is one module that is built into the language, the `gleam` prelude module.
-By default its types and values are automatically imported into every module you write, but you can still chose to import it the regular way.
+By default its types and values are automatically imported into every module you write, but you can still choose to import it the regular way.
 This may be useful if you have created a type or value with the same name as an item from the prelude.